 Avoid rancid oils.
 All fats and oils that are oxidized before they are ingested are called rancid and they are not safe to eat.
 It is important to know that as healthy as omega-3 oils are they become rancid easily and should be kept in the refrigerator.
 Olive oil is more resistant to oxidation.

-Modify your diet to include nourishing, organic foods including a lot of whole grains, fresh fruits (whole fruit, not fruit juice), and fresh vegetables.
-A high intake of a variety of antioxidants, a balance of nutritional-fats, and the use of special supplements may protect most of us from heart attack and stroke.
+Modify your diet to include nourishing, organic foods including, fresh fruits (whole fruit, not fruit juice), and fresh vegetables.
+A high intake of a variety of antioxidants, a balance of nutritional fats and the use of special supplements may protect most of us from heart attack and stroke.
 Consult your physician before starting any program of nutritional supplementation.
 Nutritional supplements do not cure or prevent illness and disease.
 They only give the body the extra nutrition it needs to take care of itself!
 A healthy lifestyle starts with good nutrition.

 Although Moses was one hundred and twenty years old when he died, his eye was not dim, nor his vigor abated.
 Deut.
 34:7